 - Not paying attention when the light turns green and getting rear-ended by another inattentive driver: many accidents happen because two or more people make mistakes, and the events combine to create a collision.
 Perhaps a driver was reading text messages while stopped at a red light.
 He did not notice when the light turned green.
 The driver behind him was also distracted and ran into the back of the stopped car.

 Do not worry if your accident scenario is not one of these three mentioned.
 A Columbus failure to obey traffic signals attorney can evaluate whether you might be eligible for money damages for your injuries.

-For a free legal consultation with a failure to obey traffic signals lawyer serving Columbus, call (614) 538-1116
+For a free legal consultation with a failure to obey traffic signals attorney in Columbus, call (614) 538-1116

 How We May Prove Who Was at Fault

 Ohio law does not allow us to sue everyone involved in the collision.
 Before we can hold someone responsible for your losses, we must prove all four of these elements: